The Cost of Hiring a Wedding DJ in 2026

 Most DJs quote for an evening reception set of around 4 to 5 hours, often from 7 or 8pm until midnight.

-If you meed music later or earlier, then most DJs offer overtime or full-day packages:
+If you need music later or earlier, most DJs offer overtime or full-day packages:

 • Ceremony or cocktail hour music: Add-on quotes available